Jbleezy/BO2-Reimagined/README.md

 #### Ray Gun
 * Added model from Buried to all maps
-* Added first raise and empty fire sound from Mob of the Dead to all maps
+* Added first raise and empty fire sounds from Mob of the Dead to all maps
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 100% to 157.5% (move speed multiplied by 1.5)
 * No longer limited to 4 players